kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 ### Request flow

-A typical [east/west] API request flow is:
+A typical [east/west] API request flow when a [GAMMA]-compliant mesh is in use looks like:

 1. A client workload makes a request to <http://foo.ns.service.cluster.local>.
-2. The data plane locates the Service matching `foo` in Namespace `ns`.
+2. The mesh data plane intercepts the request and identifies it as traffic for the Service `foo` in Namespace `ns`.
 3. The data plane locates Routes associated with the `foo` Service.
 4. If the request does not match any Route, it is rejected.
 5. The data plane uses the `backendRefs` of the highest-priority matching